dreamsoftomorow/CTF-write-ups/AirOverflow/babysbx/readme.md

 }
 ```

-As we can see it looks pretty annoying, but that's because the code is written weirdly/ IDA struggles with decompiling it.
+It looks pretty annoying, but that's because the code is written weirdly/ IDA struggles with decompiling it.

 This function validates two things, the first being that the opcodes for `int80` or `syscall` or `sysenter` don't exist.
 After doing that, it checks all the opcodes in the shellcode aren't inside the `invalid_chars` list.